 This is far more than just being nice about nature because the natural environment underpins our society and economy.
 It provides us with food to eat and water to drink, with medicines to heal us, with raw materials to build our communities and with habitats that help us relax whilst they quietly clean our air and soils.
 Our natural environment is not optional, an add-on, or a ‘nice-to-have’ but it will not support us forever if we fail to recognise its true value and invest in it.
 How we make sustainable decisions for the future is of top importance to enhance our economy but also to enhance this beautiful part of the region for all.

 To do this we take a strategic approach by working with a wide range of partners across fields such as health, tourism, finance, conservation and policy-making.
 Credibility and honesty are vital so we have formed ourselves as an independent, not-for-profit organisation with no political or corporate affiliations.
 We were awarded Local Nature Partnership status by the government in 2012, with a remit to find local solutions that enhance the natural environment, improve society and strengthen the economy.
+We are a community driven website so it would be good to hear from you how we can improve that.

 Rather than dictate an agenda onto a reluctant audience, we have set about working with partners on common goals to embedding nature into growth strategies, business plans and projects – that really is quite a different approach.